-If you’ve read our 2021 Recruiting Metrics Report, you probably learned that custom sources are a ridiculously underrated source of high-quality applicants.
+If you’ve read our 2022 Recruiting Metrics Report, you learned that custom sources are a ridiculously underrated source of high-quality applicants.

 We define “custom sources” as websites beyond the major job boards where employers post their jobs.
 A custom source can be specific to your location, your industry, or the job seeker niche you want to target.

-Our data shows that while the major job boards produce the vast majority of applicants at 82%, only 1% of those applicants actually become hires.
-Compare that to these customized sources, which produce less than 1% of applicants overall, but a staggering 23% of those applicants become hires.
+Our data shows that while the major job boards produce the vast majority of applicants at 72%, only 1% of those applicants actually become hires.
+Compare that to customized sources, which only produce less than 1% of applicants overall, but a staggering 22% of those applicants become hires.

 To put it another way: Applicants from custom sources are hired at a rate 17 times higher than applicants who come from job boards.